sporevois/goit-test-task/README.md

    effect.
 2. Refresh page to make sure that data doesn`t lost
 3. Press "FOLLOWING" button.
-After then count of followers will decrease by 1 and following status inside button area will chenges ифсл to "FOLLOW" with default color effect.
+After then count of followers will decrease by 1 and following status inside button area will chenges to "FOLLOW" with default color effect.